arundeep78/wsl_debian_dev/Readme.md

 NOTE: In case you want to keep the name of the distribution as original e.g. Debian then you need to execute step 7 before step 5.

 8. Create new entry for the system (debian11) in Windows Terminal.
 This is quite easy.
 Simply exit Windows Terminal and start it again.
 You should have default entry created for it.
+9. Set default user for the new distro.
+This is to avoid logging in as root user.
+Add/update [user] section in /etc/wsl.conf
+    ```
+    [user]
+    default = defaultusername
+    ```

+For detailed configuration parameters for WSL (global and per distribution) please check [Microsoft's official documentation](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).

 ## Configure Windows Terminal to start Debian with default user and directory
 By default WSL distros open with root user and in the directory from which you execute wsl or default user directory.
 There are different ways, but I prefered to configure Windows Terminal entry to configure the entry.
 Open Windows Terminal Settings and on the left side select your distribution.
 Set below options in **Tab General > commandline**